hanscappelle/windfoil-wind-finder-android-app/README.md

 - (bug) on missing data in detail no clear indication on how to navigate back
 - (feature) show date of when data was fetched to indicate a refresh is needed
 - (feature) allow name input right after adding location
-- (bug) add unique names for new locations initially

 ## Version History

 ### 1.3

 - show selected weather model also on detail view
-- fix showing model specific data on detail view
+- (bug) fix showing model specific data on detail view
+- (bug) add unique names for new locations initially

 ### 1.2